Who’s next? Abe’s party maneuvers to pick Japan’s next PM

 Whoever is chosen will fill in for the rest of Abe’s term, until September 2021.
 The next prime minister will face a number of challenges, including the ongoing fight against COVID-19, managing the Tokyo Olympics that has been postponed to next summer, setting Japan’s security policy in the face of an increasingly assertive China, and dealing with the results are of the presidential election in the U.S., Japan’s key ally.

-Here are the three candidates, who have either announced their intention to run or are expected to do so:
+Here are the three candidates, including two who have announced their intention to run and a third also expected to do so:

 YOSHIHIDE SUGA: Japan’s top government spokesman and Abe’s longtime right-hand man, the 71-year-old Suga has emerged as the favorite among ruling party heavyweights.
 Suga has been pegged by the party secretary general as the best caretaker who can ensure the continuation of Abe’s policies.
 The son of a farmer in the northern prefecture of Akita, Suga is a self-made politician, rare in Japan’s largely hereditary world of politics.
 As chief cabinet secretary, Suga is a policy coordinator and advisor to Abe.
 He is also the public face of Abe’s government, doing twice-daily televised media briefings.
 He’s become known as “Uncle Reiwa” after he was tasked with unveiling the new imperial era name for Emperor Naruhito last year.
 Suga has been a loyal supporter of Abe since his first stint as prime minister from 2006-2007 and helped his return to power in 2012.
-Suga had previously denied that he would run, but on Monday simply told reporters he would not comment.
+Suga had previously denied that he would run, but on Tuesday simply told reporters he would not comment.
+Asked about key policies that the post-Abe government should tackle, Suga noted coronavirus measures as the biggest challenge.

 FUMIO KISHIDA: Abe’s foreign minister from 2012-2017, the 63-year-old Kishida had once been considered the party’s preferred choice to become the next prime minister.
 His status has slipped, however, after he was seen as fumbling some of the party’s response to the coronavirus in his role as policy chief.
 In formally announcing his candidacy Tuesday, Kishida said he would be a leader who listens to the voices of the people — something Abe has been criticized for not doing enough.
+“I know a road to victory is tough. … But I will only do my utmost,” Kishida said.
 A low-key lawmaker from Hiroshima with somewhat dovish stance on security issues, he has been less supportive of Abe’s longtime push to rewrite Japan’s war-renouncing Constitution.
 Kishida struck a 2015 settlement with South Korea on “comfort women,” victims of Japan’s wartime sexual abuse.
 Kishida in 2017 helped arrange then-President Barack Obama’s visit to Hiroshima, a first for a serving American leader.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi